Gothyoba/penguinia/README.md

 e - ends the game

 Each time you move the player the game will output two numbers representing the coordinates of the player.
-In the future this will be rpelaced by a description of where you are.
+In the future this will be replaced by a description of where you are.

-Note: This game only works with python version 3.10 and above.
+Note: This game only works with python version 3.10 and above as well as the corresponding version of numpy.

 Have fun playing